-Nightwalkers have a lot of resistances and a solid amount of HP.
+Nightwalkers have many resistances and a solid amount of HP.
 However, they have no resistance to magical slashing, piercing, and bludgeoning damage.
 With only an AC of 14 at CR 20, they are a martial character’s best-case-scenario to fight.

 Thankfully though, nightwalkers have plenty of answers to melee martial characters.
 All of their abilities, traits, and actions have some form of range or reach.
 Their shortest-range attack is Enervating Focus which is a reach of 15 ft.
-This makes it a whole square longer than any other melee reach attack outside of a PC bugbear’s.
+This makes it a whole square longer than any other melee reach attack outside of a bugbear PC.

 Finger of Doom can be used to crush a caster or a martial ranged enemy from up to 300 feet away.
 This gives the nightwalker plenty of time to rush towards them using their 40 ft. of flying speed to catch up to their now-paralyzed foes.

 Ideally, you want to always be at least 15 ft. off the ground from any creature.
 You want to force them to use ranged spells and attacks against you and hope that it’s not their ideal attacking method.

 The big issue with this is how likely it is for a Huge creature to be able to float 15 ft. off the ground.
 It’s almost impossible to have this encounter take place inside of a dungeon crawl.
 Nightwalkers thrive in wide-open spaces where there aren’t many places their prey can escape to or hide behind.